kitsec-labs/kitsec-core/README.md

  ### 🧮 Enumerate <a name="enumerate"></a>

-Enumerate subdomains for example.com :
+Enumerate subdomains for example.com

-`kitsec enumerate -r -t -a domain.com`

 ````
-"""
+Usage: kitsec enumerate [OPTIONS] DOMAIN

 Enumerates subdomains for a given domain using Subfinder and active enumeration.

-  Args:
+Arguments:
+DOMAIN The domain to enumerate subdomains for.

+Options:
-  - request : A flag indicating whether to fetch HTTP response for active subdomains.
+-r, --request Fetch HTTP response for active subdomains.
-  - technology : A flag indicating whether to analyze technologies used by subdomains.
+-t, --technology Analyze technologies used by subdomains.
-  - active : A flag indicating whether to perform active enumeration.
-  - domain : The domain to enumerate subdomains for.

-  Returns:
-  - If only subdomains are requested, returns a list of subdomains.
-  - If only technology analysis is requested, returns a table containing:  subdomains
-  & technologies.
-  - If only HTTP response is requested, returns a table containing: subdomains,
-  HTTP status & reason.
-  - If both technology & HTTP response are requested, returns a table containing
-  the subdomains & HTTP status, reason, and technologies.
-  - If an error occurs during enumeration or analysis, returns None.
-"""
+-a, --active Perform active enumeration.
+--help Show this message and exit.

+Example:
+kitsec enumerate -r -t -a example.com
 ````

 <details>